throw Abort() vs throw new Error()

 // ...

-throw Abort()for errors originating from a wrong public usage of a telefunction. - We use
+throw Abort()for wrong public usage of your telefunction. - Use

-throw new Error()for errors originating from a wrong internal usage of a function.
+throw new Error()for wrong internal usage (i.e. a bug).

 Example